dlashock/dlashock/README.md

 ## 🤝 Let's Connect

-I'm always interested in collaborating on projects or discussing SRE/DevOps practices.
-Feel free to reach out if you want to talk about infrastructure, reliability engineering, or software development!
+Always interested in collaborating on interesting projects or discussing infrastructure, reliability engineering, and software development best practices!

 ---